 - Put 1 hand on the person's forehead and press firmly backward to tilt his or her head back.
 Do not place your hand on the back of his or her neck to tilt his or her head.

 - Lift the person's chin with your other hand.
 Hold his or her mouth open.
 Do not press deeply into the soft tissue under the person's chin, because this can close his or her airway.

 - Look into the person's mouth for something that may be blocking his or her airway at the back of his or her throat.
 If you see something that looks easy to get, carefully scoop it out with your finger.

 How to give rescue breaths:

 - Gently pinch the person's nose closed.
 This stops air from escaping through the nose.
 Take a deep breath and put your lips around the person's mouth, making an airtight seal.

 - Give 2 breaths (1 second for each breath) into the person's mouth.
 Do not give large breaths.
 Do not breathe hard or fast.
 Take a normal breath for yourself after each breath that you give.

-- The person's chest will rise each time you give a rescue breath if his airway is open.
-You may need to change his head position to reopen his airway.
+- The person's chest will rise each time you give a rescue breath if his or her airway is open.
+You may need to change his or her head position to reopen his or her airway.
 If you still cannot get air in, the airway may be blocked by food or another object.
 Look again to see if you find an object you can remove.

 - Do not stop chest compressions for more than 10 seconds to deliver 2 breaths.